bucsspring2024/final-project-sz/README.md

 ## Project Description

-Will be like the popular high school game Assassins, except playing against the computer.
-You will get three tries to shoot the computer while also being shot at.
+Modeled loosely after the popular high school game Assassins, except playing against the computer.
+Player gets three tries to shoot the computer while also being shot at.
 If dead, there is a chance for a revive.
 Goal is to kill the computer in the number of bullets given and also to not get killed.

 ***